Hightower-FEC/rfc2209-FEC/README.md

 ## Description
 Project Atelier is a front-end business app for online retail.
 It was designed with simplicity and visual appeal in mind.
-The sleek and user-friendly design of the website brings the products at the forefront in the image gallery, which was implemented as a slider component to allow for a seamless transition when viewing the different styles that are available.
+The sleek, straight-forward and user-friendly design of the website allows for easy access to the navigation panel that is always present at the top of the page regardless of where the viewport is. brings the products at the forefront in the image gallery, which was implemented as a slider component to allow for a seamless transition when viewing the different styles that are available.